Women in Denmark: Family life

 The Danish culture is largely irreligious, in particular when it comes to religious dogmas, and this is also reflected in the everyday social life, including family culture.
-As in many other Western countries, the connection between child birth and marriage has thus been significantly weakened since the later half of the 20th century.
+As in many other Western countries, the connection between childbirth and marriage has thus been significantly weakened since the latter half of the 20th century.
 As of 2016, 54% of births were to unmarried women.

 During the 1960s and 70s, Denmark was one of the first European countries to change its social norms towards accepting unmarried cohabitation and childbearing, at a time when this was still seen as unacceptable in many other parts of the continent.